 The Boiler Turns Itself On and Off

 This could be caused by a host of potential problems, from low water pressure to a faulty thermostat.
 When this happens, you’re wasting a lot of energy, so it’s a clear sign you need someone to come check your boiler.

-Our services include boiler repair and replacements in Winnipeg.
+Our services include boiler repair in Winnipeg.
 That means that if you have any problems with your boiler, you can give us a call.
 We’ll find out what’s causing the problem.
 Then, we’ll help you determine whether or not it’s better to repair your boiler or purchase a new system.